Evliya Çelebi: Seyahatnâme

 He wrote one of history's longest and most ambitious accounts of travel writing in any language, the Seyahatnâme.
-Although many of the descriptions in the Seyahatnâme were written in an exaggerated manner or were plainly inventive fiction or third-source misinterpretation, his notes remain a useful guide to the culture and lifestyles of the 17th century Ottoman Empire.
-The first volume deals exclusively with Istanbul, the final volume with Egypt.
+Although many of the descriptions in the Seyahatnâme were written in an exaggerated manner or were plainly inventive fiction or third-source misinterpretation, his notes remain a useful guide to the culture and lifestyles of the 17th-century Ottoman Empire.
+The first volume deals exclusively with Constantinople, the final volume with Egypt.

 Currently there is no English translation of the entire Seyahatnâme, although there are translations of various parts.
 The longest single English translation was published in 1834 by Joseph von Hammer-Purgstall, an Austrian orientalist: it may be found under the name "Evliya Efendi."
-Von Hammer-Purgstall's work covers the first two volumes (Istanbul and Anatolia) but its language is antiquated.
+Von Hammer-Purgstall's work covers the first two volumes (Constantinople and Anatolia) but its language is antiquated.
 Other translations include Erich Prokosch's nearly complete translation into German of the tenth volume, the 2004 introductory work entitled The World of Evliya Çelebi: An Ottoman Mentality written by Robert Dankoff, and Dankoff and Sooyong Kim's 2010 translation of select excerpts of the ten volumes, An Ottoman Traveller: Selections from the Book of Travels of Evliya Çelebi.

 Evliya is noted for having collected samples of the languages in each region he traveled in.
 There are some 30 Turkic dialects and languages cataloged in the Seyahatnâme. Çelebi notes the similarities between several words from the German and Persian, though he denies any common Indo-European heritage.
 The Seyahatnâme also contains the first transcriptions of many languages of the Caucasus and Tsakonian, and the only extant specimens of written Ubykh outside the linguistic literature.
 He also wrote in detail about Arabian horses and their different strains.

 In the 10 volumes of his Seyahatnâme, he describes the following journeys: